raghebbenhamouda/CloudCertNotes/README.md

     - Tape Gateway ⇒ Tape backup, VTL, Backup with iSCSI
         - Transfer backup jobs from tape to the cloud while keeping tools and processes on-premise
-        - Virtual Tape Library (VTL) backed by S3 and Glacier
+        - Virtual Tape Library (VTL) backed by S3 and Glacier -Hardware appliance
+    -Using Storage Gateway means you need on-premises virtualization Otherwise, you can use a Storage Gateway Hardware Appliance

 ## Storage Gateway Use cases